Stephan Schwarz

 Stephan Schwarz (born 15 May 1965) is a German businessman, entrepreneur, and independent politician who is serving as Senator for Economy, Energy and Enterprise in the Berlin state government since December 2021.
-He previously co-directed the building cleaning company GRG Services Group along with his brother Heiko Schwarz from 1996 to 2021.
-He was president of the Berlin Chamber of Crafts from 2003 to 2019.
+He previously co-directed the building cleaning company GRG Services Group with his brother Heiko Schwarz from 1996 to 2021.
+He served as president of the Berlin Chamber of Crafts from 2003 to 2019.
 From 2019 to 2021, he was a member of the federal Council of Labour.

 Education and personal life

 After graduating from the Ernst-Moritz-Arndt-Gymnasium in Berlin in 1983, Schwarz studied philosophy and history at the Free University of Berlin until 1986, then at the Université de Paris IV (Sorbonne University) from 1987 to 1989, from which he graduated with a master's degree.
 He then remained in Paris and worked for the publishing house L'Arche éditeurs until 1990.

 In addition to his work in business, Schwarz is involved in several cultural, scientific, and social organizations.
 He is chairman of the Julius Lessing Society (affiliated with the Kunstgewerbemuseum Berlin), the ESCP Business School Berlin, and Friends of the Youth Art Association and Cultural Center Schlesische 27.
 He is a member of the Académie de Berlin, which promotes intellectual and cultural exchange between France and Germany.
 Schwarz is also a member of the board of friends of Deutsche Oper Berlin.